7thCore/isrsrv-script/README.md

 Download the package for your system and install it.
 It will install all the needed dependancies for the script.

 After the installation finishes log in to the newly created user and set `AutoSaveDelay` and `BackupSaveDelay` in server_01.json to `0` to disable the integrated saves and backups.
 The script will take care of saving and backups.
 This is required if using the script so the game won't save mid script-backup or sync from RamDisk to hdd/ssd.

+Login to the user and start the script configuration

+`sudo -i -u isrsrv`

+`isrsrv-script install`

 -------------------------